BBj-Plugins/BBjImageManager/README.md

 - You can not drag the **add** button.
-- You can only select .png, .jpg and .jfif
+- You can only select .png, .jpg and .jfif.
 - While the open dialog is active the main window is disabled.
 - The open dialog will remember your last location and you will start there next time you open it.
 - You can even select multiple images.